TowsterBusiness/periodic/README.md

 This project creates a periodic table that you can type in so you can ge the answers you want!

+The instructions are in the top of the page

 # How to use the program

 Theres only 5 steps to runthe program,